luker983/nsa-codebreaker-2018/task7/README.md

 we call the die() function and should see all of those funds in our account.
 Refunding the paid victims is scriptable, but since there were only 3 I manually sent each of the victims their 100 ether to complete the task.

+That's it for the Codebreaker Challenge!
+Everyone in our Escrow contract has their money back and we can distribute the knowledge needed for unpaid victims to recover their keys.